 Collectors Weekly reports this affordable glass was given away as prizes by carnival vendors, hence the name.
 Today, however, collectors will pay top dollar for prime examples while still assigning value to more common pieces, too:

-- A punch bowl set in in Northwood's Acorn Burrs pattern in ice green recently sold on eBay for $3,000, despite some condition issues.
+- A punch bowl set in in Northwood's Grape and Cable pattern in the coveted marigold color recently sold on eBay for about $2,000.

 - Retailers like CarnivalGlass.com regularly sell pieces in the range of $35 to $85.
 These are smaller vases, bowls, plates, and some serving pieces.